gardener/gardener/docs/usage/shoot_access.md

 config = adminKubeconfigRequest.Status.Kubeconfig
 ```

-In Python you can use the native [`kubernetes` client](https://github.com/kubernetes-client/python) to create such a kubeconfig like this:
+In Python, you can use the native [`kubernetes` client](https://github.com/kubernetes-client/python) to create such a kubeconfig like this:

 ```python
 # This script first loads an existing kubeconfig from your system, and then sends a request to the Gardener API to create a new kubeconfig for a shoot cluster.